upperlinecode/intro-to-typescript/README.md

 ## Objectives

+- Learn to add type annotations to variables.
+- Create typed arrays and tuples.
+- Practice narrowing primitive types to more specific values using unions and literals.
+- Create type interfaces and write instances of objects that conform to those interfaces.
+- Create type aliases and know when to use them.
+- Specify parameter and return types in function signatures.

 ## Why?

 This lab is designed to help provide a quick intro to some of the most important and useful pieces of TypeScript.